-- You are doing the right thing by telling Tom that the remark is not appropriate.
-You must now speak to your line manager and tell her what has happened.
-You probably realise you made a mistake when you did not challenge or report Tom the first time he told a racist joke. - Your line manager needs to know what happened so that she can record it.
+- You are now doing the right thing by speaking to your line manager and telling her what has happened.
+You probably realise you made a mistake when you did not report what happened sooner.
+While the resident has asked you not to pass on his comments, an important part of upholding someone's rights is knowing when to pass on information. - Your line manager needs to know what happened so that she can record it.
 There might have been other incidents like this.
-Telling her means that she can take action to address Tom's behaviour and to improve awareness of equality and respect at work. - In future you should act sooner to deal with situations like this.
+Telling her means that she can take action to address Tom's behaviour and to improve awareness of equality and respect at work. - In future you should act sooner and more effectively to deal with situations like this.
 A climate of respect in a care setting begins with the staff.
-When staff tell racist jokes it sends a message to residents that this is acceptable and may lead to further racist comments or jokes. - You now realise that jokes can cause harm to those they are directed at, or who overhear them, even if the person telling the joke claims no offense was meant. - It can feel uncomfortable to challenge someone directly on a joke that they believe is harmless.
-You have successfully challenged Tom now so you have shown you have this important skill. - You should learn more about the standards expected of social service workers and about the law on equality.
+When staff tell racist jokes it sends a message to residents that this is acceptable and may lead to further racist comments or jokes. - You realise that jokes can cause harm to those they are directed at, or who overhear them, even if the person telling the joke claims no offense was meant. - It can feel uncomfortable to challenge someone directly on a joke that they believe is harmless.
+Earlier on, you did challenge Tom so you have shown you have this important skill. - You should learn more about the standards expected of social service workers and about the law on equality.
 The SSSC Code of Practice for Social Service Workers says that social service workers are expected to promote equal opportunities for people who use services and carers.
 You are expected to respect diversity and different cultures. - The Equality Act (2010) is the law that protects people from unwanted behaviour that is directed at them because of their race, sex, disability, sexual orientation, age and so on.
 This law covers all workplaces.
-Challenging and reporting racist comments helps to uphold this law. - Although you have now gone some way towards doing the right thing, you should do some further learning to make sure that you meet the standards expected of a social services worker.
+Challenging and reporting racist comments helps to uphold this law. - While you are now doing the right thing, you should do some further learning to make sure that you meet the standards expected of a social services worker.
 You should learn how to better deal with and challenge discrimination.
 You should understand the legal and work setting requirements on equality, diversity, discrimination and rights.
 Your line manager can help with this.